Interactive-Echoes/.github/profile/README.md

 ***

 A collection of open-source applications and modular C++ libraries for app development.
 Get started with our <a href="https://github.com/Interactive-Echoes/IE/wiki">Wiki</a> for coding standards, practices, and workflows.

-**All good software should tell a story, and our tales are written in the language of digital alchemy.**